orientechnologies/orientdb-docs/etl/Transformer.md

   }
   ```

-- Rename multiple fields in one call.
+- Renames multiple fields in one call.

   ```json
   { "field":